-Currently Les is a Director and the Treasurer of Downeast Coastal Conservancy (DCC), Machias, Maine.
-Previously he was President of Great Auk Land Trust which merged with another land trust in 2009 to form DCC.
-Les served as President of DCC for two years following the merger.
-Les is also a Director of the Maine Sea Coast Mission and the Friends of Nash Island Light.
+Currently Les is a director and the treasurer of Downeast Coastal Conservancy (DCC), Machias, ME.
+Previously he was president of Great Auk Land Trust, which merged with another land trust in 2009 to form DCC.
+Les served as president of DCC for two years following the merger.
+Les is also a director of the Maine Sea Coast Mission and the Friends of Nash Island Light.

 James C. Flood

-Elaine French is chair of the Board of the Idaho Conservation League, a trustee of the Washington state chapter of The Nature Conservancy, and member of the Board of the Patagonian Land Conservation Trust.
-She previously served as a trustee and Board Chair of the Idaho chapter of The Nature Conservancy.
+Elaine French is board chair of the Idaho Conservation League, a trustee of the Washington state chapter of The Nature Conservancy, and board member of the Board of the Patagonian Land Conservation Trust.
+She previously served as a trustee and board chair of the Idaho chapter of The Nature Conservancy.

 She and her husband John split their time between Ketchum and their ranch in Picabo, Idaho, and Seattle.